World Cup 2026 · 11 June to 19 July · USA, Canada, Mexico

 Mismatches run hot

 When one side is a clear favourite, the stronger team spends most of the match camped in the opponent half.
 That means waves of attacks, blocks, deflections and corners.
-The most reliable corner overs at a World Cup come from these group stage mismatches, which is why the biggest favourites filter is a useful starting point.
+The most reliable corner overs at a World Cup come from these mismatches, which is why the biggest favourites filter is a useful starting point.

 Knockouts tighten up